Tokio Hotel’s Dream Machine is officially out.

 What If is the perfect 80s disco song, it seems like you come into a club when the first seconds are playing, and since the first time I listened to it I thought about Black Mirror’s episode San Junipero (one of my favs).
 It’s a catchy song, you have to dance on it every time it starts to play.
 There’s a lot of Daft Punk vibes.
 The song talks about love at its fullest: “What if I would love you till the end?
 You would never be alone again“.
 A love that is lost in the following song, Elysa, a heart breaking atypical ballad in which Bill puts all the pathos in his voice.
 It starts with a serie of questions – harmonized by the piano – that probably will be unanswered since this person seems to be passed away (“cause you left to the stars, my world felt apart now that you live in the dark“) followed by the sense of fault to “have told that you were the only one“.
 The melody combines with all this struggle and it appears suspended in the pre-chorus for then mixing in the chorus.
 While the synths appear in the central part of the song.

 Tokio Hotel keep evolving in the music process and I’m so proud of these four young men.
-They express more than once that this is their dream album and they put all their heart in this project and you can definitely listen it.
+They expressed more than once that this is their dream album and they put heart and soul in this project and you can definitely listen it.
 The production level is really high, probably more than in Kings Of Suburbia.
-Even though I don’t like to compare albums because each one has its own story and it was released in a specific time, if in Kings Of Suburbia Tokio Hotel brought the US club life into the album, the experience they had, especially Bill and Tom, leaving in a foreign country, and evolved the path they already started with Humanoid.
-With Dream Machine they looked into themselves, revealing a new side of them.
+Even though I don’t like to compare albums because each one has its own story and it was released in a specific time, if in Kings Of Suburbia Tokio Hotel brought the US club life into the album, the experience they had, especially Bill and Tom, leaving in a foreign country, and evolved the path they already started with Humanoid, with Dream Machine they looked into themselves, revealing a new side of them.
 It’s more a self-examining work, even more mature, probably due to their age.
 Definitely it deserves to be listened to with headphones for don’t miss all the shades that surround every track.